 Looking for other steak recipes to try?
 Check out the following from Foodal:

 What kind of grill do you have – gas or charcoal?
+Maybe you have a portable charcoal option for all your fun trips?
 Tell us in the comments below and be sure to rate this recipe when you try it.

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on October 10, 2011.
 Last updated on March 21, 2021.